 Some people have a habit of manipulating people with their words and this statement suggests the same manipulation from the employer of the company.
 It is quite possible that when an employer approaches a potential candidate, then the employer must take any sort of risk to make them take their job without any extra questions and doubts about their field of work.

-It is certain that the company will provide new projects for their employees, but keep in mind that the technological industry is not always stable.
-Sometimes, there might be shortage of projects or sometimes they will even call back their employees.
+The company will certainly provide new projects for their employees, but keep in mind that the technology industry is not always stable.
+Sometimes, there might be a shortage of projects or sometimes they will even call back their employees.

-Before accepting their job requests, ask the interviewer about the various jobs that the company has offered in the past and what all demonstration were done by the previous employee to show their skills.
-This allows you to learn more about the company and their work culture.
+Before accepting their job requests, ask the interviewer about the various jobs that the company has offered in the past.
+And what all demonstration was done by the previous employee to show their skills.
+This allows you to learn more about the company and its work culture.

 10. You will mostly be working independently:

 It is one of the lies that every employer says to their potential candidates during their interview process.
 But sometimes some of the employers diplomatically complete such promise.

 Moreover, these diplomatic manners help all the candidates make the right decision with their career options.
 Therefore, the candidates must figure out the facts behind these statements instead of falling for such statements.

 Working independently is acceptable to a certain extent, but keep in mind that a minimum amount of supervision is very much required from the employers.
 Working independently may not always be a good thing, especially if you are working within a team, then teamwork should be your main priority instead of the individual work.

 There is no way that an employer will pre-assure an employee that if he joins the project, then he will increase or double his salary for their hard work.
 But it considers one of the lies which the company presents in front of the candidates during their interviews.